About Content Package Maven Plugin

 - Downloading and extracting content packages via CRX package manager or Sling Launchpad with Composum console

-The wcm.io Content Package Maven plugin aims for compatibility in goal and property names and behavior with the Adobe plugin, so for a lot of use cases it can be used as drop-in replacement.
-However some goals and features are missing.
-See this wiki page for a comparison.
+The wcm.io Content Package Maven plugin aims for compatibility in goal and property names and behavior with the old Adobe content-package plugin.
+Compared to that plugin the

 The Adobe plugin has several limitations defining which package to download via the download goal.
 Basically it works only if only one version of the package is installed, and when the path to this package is specified directly and not via the artifact properties.

-The wcmio-content-package-maven-plugin takes another strategy to download a package that was uploaded before.
+wcmio-content-package-maven-plugin takes another strategy to download a package that was uploaded before.
 It first starts an upload of the package (without installing it).
-If it already exists CRX responds with the path to this package - this path is used to build the package and download it.
+If it already exists CRX responds with the path to this package - this path is used to (re-)build the package and download it.
 Thus the latest package filter options from the local POM are used as well.
-This strategy is targeted only on content-package Maven projects, not for downloading arbitrary packages.
+This strategy is targeted only on

 - Unpacking the content package after download.